weatherbit/weatherbit-python/README.rst

 **Attributes**
 	- **response**
 		- The Response object returned from requests request.get() method.
-See https://requests.readthedocs.org/en/latest/api/#requests.Response
 	- **http_headers**
 		- A dictionary of response headers.
 	- **json**